sbunivedu/scheme_intro/README.md

 We can define procedures that use themselves as helping procedures.

-Write a procedure that, when applied to a nonemptylist, produces/returns the last top-level item in the list.
+Write a procedure that, when applied to a nonempty list, produces/returns the last top-level item in the list.
 * `(last-item '(1 2 3 4 5))` => 5
 * `(last-item '(a b (c d)))` => (c d)